greyscalepress/interview-project/content/interviews/2014-04-30-Dave_Crossland.md

 And again, you are having little cards, there is typography on each card, where instead of sliders to change the type rendered in the card, you have a sidebar with questions.
 When you have a typeface, and want to put it through it's paces, then you have dozens or hundreds of test cases, that allow to evaluate various aspects of the typeface.

-**MS:** this is the thing a designer will do, before he submits the font?
+**MS** – this is the thing a designer will do, before he submits the font?

-**DC:** They can be used as a part of the type design process.
+**DC** – They can be used as a part of the type design process.
 There are different kinds of users.
 Someone who manages a collection of hundreds of fonts, is different of someone who is trying to originate a new design.

-**MS:** **TTFautohint** – this has now reached a stable version number?
+**MS** – **TTFautohint** – this has now reached a stable version number?

-**DC:** Yes, that's right.
+**DC** – Yes, that's right.
 Werner Lemberg has been doing a great job during the last few years.
 He is probably the leading example of somebody working on libre font tools who has been able to sustain it financially.
 I made a little video for him when we started the project, for the initial fundraising, a campaign that was run on Pledgie.
 We managed to find funding from Fontlab, Extensis, Webink, the Android project, the Google Fonts project, and also hundreds of individuals.

 That has been working very well, it's now the point when you can design with ((TTFautohint)) to be able to hint as part of your development process from day one.
 So that you can draw a glyph, and TTFautohint it, and preview how that's rendering in browsers.
 And by integrating TTFautohint in your design process, you can produce designs which render extremely well on legacy windows platforms, without needing to do any hinting.

-**MS:** is this integrated into existing design software?
+**MS** – is it integrated into existing design software?

-**DC:** There is a very simple graphical user interface to TTFAutohint.
+**DC** – There is a very simple graphical user interface to TTFAutohint.
 You can load a font file, and check the boxes with the options, rather than reading a manual.
 I would expect all these programs to integrate TTFauthint , build process, options.

 And one of the things I am very excited about in technology is Enscripten, and (())dot js.
 So, Enscripten is transpiler, that allows you to take a C or C++, or even Python, or another scripting language program, and it allows you to compile it into Javascript.
 And specifically, (()) Javascript, which has been highly optimized in Firefox and in a few other browsers.
 This allows is to take a lot of existing free software, and run it in the browser.
 It should be possible to take TTFAutohint, and have that hinting process done as part of a web application.

-**MS:** as part of Metapolator, or whatever?
+**MS** – as part of Metapolator, or whatever?

 Obviously with FontForge, since FontForge is a binary application, this isn't totally necessary.
 But what I would like to see, over the next year or two, is to replace the FontForge user interface by web or Qt or TTK plugins.
 I'm kind of agnostic to whatever wins out, personally I'd be betting on the web stack.
 But if people jump in, develop Qt or TTK functionality, then that sounds great to me.

-**MS:** There was one last thing: **Kernagic**.
+**MS** – There was one last thing: **Kernagic**.
 What's happening with that?

-**DC:** So, **Kernagic** (pronouced ‘Kemagic’) is a project by Pippin (Øyvind Kolås).
+**DC** – So, **Kernagic** (pronouced ‘Kemagic’) is a project by Pippin (Øyvind Kolås).
 He has pretty much come to the point where he's happy with it.
 It is very much an intellectual exercise to him, as a kind of hacker nomad, who was trying at the LGM 2013 in Madrid to crack at the spacing.
 Here we are a year later, and he has done an amazing job.

 Kernagic has two modes.
 It has the *table of cadences*, from Frank E. Blokland’s letter model.
 And then it got Pippin's own independent thinking, which was informed by Frank's model, but is an independent perspective on the whole problem.